Vindhya (actress): Political career

 In April 2006, Vindhya joined the AIADMK in the presence of Then Party General Secretary Jayalalithaa and campaigned for 2006 Tamil Nadu assembly election.
-Vindhya campaigned against the DMK party during the 2011, 2016 state assembly elections, 2014 loksabha election and was instrumental in the defeat of that party.
+Vindhya campaigned against the Dravida Munnetra Kazhagam during the 2011, 2016 state assembly elections, 2014 loksabha election and was instrumental in the defeat of that party.
 She was the staunch loyalist of Former chief minister of Tamil Nadu and AIADMK Supremo J. Jayalalithaa.

 Vindhya used to present the basketful of mangoes from her chandragiri garden to Jayalalithaa during her yearly summer visit to later's poes garden residence from 2012 to 2016.
 Jayalalithaa used to praise Vindhya for those delicious mangoes.
-Even after Jayalalithaa's death, She continued offering the mango baskets at Jayalalithaa's memorial and distributed it to the locals at Marina Beach.
+Even after Jayalalithaa's death, she continued offering the mango baskets at Jayalalithaa's memorial and distributed it to the locals at Marina Beach.

 After Jayalalithaa's demise in 2016, Vindhya stayed away from active politics.
 On 20 February 2018, Vindhya again came to prominence when she wrote a letter to then Tamil Nadu Chief Minister Edappadi K. Palaniswami on his completion of 1 year in office.
-Ahead of 2019 loksabha election, She made a comeback as a star campaigner of the party.
-In July 2020, She was appointed as the deputy propaganda secretary of AIADMK Party.
+Ahead of 2019 loksabha election, she made a comeback as a star campaigner of the party.
+In July 2020, she was appointed as the deputy propaganda secretary of AIADMK Party.
 She campaigned for the party in 2021 Assembly Election.
-On 27 September 2023, She was appointed as the Joint Propaganda Secretary of AIADMK.
+On 27 September 2023, she was appointed as the Joint Propaganda Secretary of AIADMK.